opencadc/science-containers/docs/user-guide/launch-notebook.md

-# Launching a Notebook Session
+# Launching Jupyter Notebook Sessions

-This guide walks you through starting a Jupyter Lab session for interactive data analysis.
+Interactive Jupyter Lab sessions provide a powerful environment for data analysis, visualization, and computational astronomy.
+This guide walks you through launching and using notebook sessions on the CANFAR Science Platform.

+## Overview

+Jupyter notebooks combine code execution, rich text documentation, and inline visualizations in a single interface.
+CANFAR's notebook sessions include:

+- **Jupyter Lab**: Full-featured development environment
+- **Pre-configured containers**: Astronomy-specific software stacks
+- **Persistent storage**: Access to your ARC and VOSpace data
+- **Collaborative sharing**: Share sessions with team members

+## Creating a New Session

-## Step 1: Access Session Creation
+### Step 1: Access Session Creation

-After logging into the Science Portal, click the **plus sign (+)** to create a new session, then select **notebook** as your session type.
+From the Science Portal dashboard, click the **plus sign (+)** to create a new session, then select **notebook** as your session type.

 > ![image](images/notebook/1_select_notebook_session.png)